Project ideas from Hacker News discussions.

 Difficulty Low

-Monetization Revenue-ready: one‑time hardware markup + optional $15/year support
+Monetization Revenue-ready: One-time purchase ($120 hardware + $30 optional premium support)

 Notes